Johor Plantations Group Bhd (previously Kulim (Malaysia) Bhd)

 -

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also commits to no use of chemicals listed under the Stockholm Convention and Rotterdam Convention in its own reporting.
+The company also makes its own commitment in reporting.

 -